duck8880/EE160/Lab9/Lab9.md

      - Add comments to your files to properly document the program showing the algorithm, and properly documenting the function and its prototype.

      - Compile this program using **make** to verify it compiles and runs at this point.
+The name of the executable should be **mygrader**.
 Note that you need to eliminate the warnings in the original program.

        Add necessary content to the **makefile**.
 (You can ignore the error message for mygrader2 and countgrades now.)
 Refer to the makefile in Lab8: <https://github.com/duck8880/EE160/blob/master/Lab8/Lab8.md>